yarinyc/Distributed-system---OCR/README.txt

    The main thread of the manager is doing a different job: poll another SQS queue for results to subtasks from the workers, and upon getting the final subtask result for some localApp, we send the final results of all the relevant urls back to the localApp unique SQS queue.

-   Upon receiving a "terminate" message, the manager will stop the executor threads from taking more new tasks from the queue and wait for all workers to be done.
+   Upon receiving a "terminate" message, the manager will stop the executor threads from taking new tasks from the queue and wait for all workers to be done with all current unfinished distributed subtasks.
-   If needed it will terminate itself and all worker ec2 nodes and in addition it will send all localApps a message regarding it's termination.
+   Then it will terminate itself and all worker ec2 nodes and in addition it will send to the relevant localApps a message regarding it's termination (to avoid waiting for a result from the manager).

-   *Communication: with the localApps - 1 shared queue for messages from the localApps, and each has it's own SQS queue for messages send to each localApp
+   *Communication: with the localApps - 1 shared queue for messages from the localApps, and each has it's own SQS queue for messages sent to each localApp
        	           with the workers - 1 shared queue for messages from the workers, and 1 shared queue for messages to the workers

+   *Load balancing: In order to make sure we have enough ec2 workers at any given time, we created a daemon thread that runs in the background and always makes sure there is enough workers running, with respect to the current number of subtasks.
+If for some reason there are not enough workers it will initialize new worker nodes.
+   This also compensates in case any of the worker nodes will crash in an unexpected way.
+   In addition if for over 5 minutes there are no subtasks in the sqs queue, the daemon thread will kill all workers to conserve resources.

 3) Worker:
    The worker node simply runs indefinitely in a loop and does the following: